Liz McManus

-Liz McManus (born 23 March 1947) is a former Irish Labour Party politician who served as Deputy Leader of the Labour Party from 2002 to 2007 and Minister of State at the Department of the Environment from 1994 to 1997.
+Liz McManus (born 23 March 1947) is an Irish former Labour Party politician who served as Deputy leader of the Labour Party from 2002 to 2007 and Minister of State at the Department of the Environment from 1994 to 1997.
 She served as a Teachta Dála (TD) for the Wicklow constituency from 1992 to 2011.

 Early life and writing career

 McManus was born in 1947 in Montreal, Quebec, Canada.
 She studied Architecture at University College Dublin, where she shared a drawing desk with Ruairi Quinn.
 McManus is an accomplished writer.
 She has won the Hennessy, Listowel and Irish PEN awards in fiction.
 Her first novel Acts of Subversion was nominated for the Aer Lingus/Irish Times Literature Prize.
 McManus was also a weekly columnist with the Sunday Tribune from 1986 until 1992.

 Political career

-She first ran for political office in 1979, when she was elected to Bray Town Council for Sinn Féin the Workers' Party.
-Later she was elected to Wicklow County Council.
+She first ran for political office in 1979, when she was elected to Bray Urban District Council for Sinn Féin the Workers' Party.
+In 1985 she was elected to Wicklow County Council.
 She helped establish a women's refuge in Bray in 1978 and was its convenor until 1991.

 McManus was first elected to Dáil Éireann at the 1992 general election, as a member of Democratic Left.
 She retained her seat in every subsequent election until her retirement in 2011.
 In 1994, Democratic Left formed a government with Fine Gael and the Labour Party, and McManus was appointed as Minister of State at the Department of the Environment, with responsibility for Housing and Urban Renewal, serving until the coalition lost office in 1997.
 During this period she was also a member of the Northern Ireland Forum for Peace and Reconciliation.

 In 1999, Democratic Left merged with the Labour Party, and in 2002 McManus was elected deputy leader of the Labour Party.
 Another former Democratic Left TD, Pat Rabbitte, became leader of the party.
-She also became the Labour Party Spokesperson on Health.
+She also became the Labour Party Spokesperson on Health, serving in both positions until 2007.

-She was the deputy leader of the Labour Party and party Spokesperson on Health from 2002 to 2007.
 Following the resignation of Pat Rabbitte on 23 August 2007, she was acting leader of the Labour Party until September 2007, but chose not to stand for re-election as deputy leader, when a deputy leadership election was held.
 Joan Burton replaced her as deputy leader.
-She was party Spokesperson on Communications, Energy and Natural Resources from 2007 to 2011.
+She was party spokesperson on Communications, Energy and Natural Resources from 2007 to 2011.

-She retired from politics at the 2011 general election.
+She retired from politics at the 2011 general election, which she did not contest.